anseki/leader-line/README.md

 *Type:* string
 *Default:* `'fluid'`

-One of the following path names:
+One of the following keywords to indicate how to draw the line:

 - `straight`
 - `arc`